-In the last 10 to 12 years or so, cloud computing has redefined the landscape of business software, remote collaboration, and so many other aspects of what we do every day in the “knowledge economy.”
-Now, we’re about to level up to version 2.0 of cloud computing.
-Of course, there are various ideas out there on what will define this latest iteration of the cloud—but one of the most exciting developments is the imminent merging of cloud storage and blockchain technology.
-You’re going to be hearing a lot more about that and Imaging Office Cloud Services in the coming months, but for now, I wanted to give everyone a little preview of what blockchain-powered cloud storage could mean for you and your business…
+One of the most exciting developments in the last 10 or 12 years is about to happen with the imminent merging of cloud storage and blockchain technology.
+Cloud computing has redefined many aspects of everyday life in the “knowledge economy.”
+Now, we’re about to level up to version 2.0 of “the cloud.”
+You’ll be hearing a lot more about that and Imaging Office Cloud Services in the coming months, but for now, I wanted to give everyone a little preview of what blockchain-powered cloud storage could mean for you and your business…

 More Benefits of Blockchain-Powered Cloud Storage

-- Blockchain-based cloud storage provides speeds up to 10 times faster than current conventional technology and can cut expenses up to 50%.
+- Provides speeds up to 10 times faster than current conventional technology and can cut expenses up to 50%.

 - Only end users with client-side encryption have access to encryption keys and un-encrypted files, a protocol that provides the data owner full control over who has access.

-- Blockchain provides complete transparency of all activity on the network and ensures that each transaction can be verified at any time…and also provides immutable transaction records to verify ownership and identity.
+- Provides complete transparency of all activity on the network and ensures that each transaction can be verified at any time…and also provides immutable transaction records to verify ownership and identity.

-- The distributed, hash-encrypted ecosystem of blockchain-powered storage also helps build trust by proactively protecting against handling errors and fraud by not allowing breaches in compliance standards by any member of the network.
+- The distributed, hash-encrypted ecosystem helps build trust by proactively protecting against handling errors and fraud by not allowing breaches in compliance standards by any member of the network.